- What is an alias?

 You can change your alias at any time.
 When the alias is changed, the following sequence occurs:

-Alias changed from email@example.com to firstname.lastname@example.org.
+- alias changed from email@example.com to firstname.lastname@example.org

-- All email sent by the user will be rewritten immediately to email@example.com.
+- all email sent by the user will be rewritten immediately to email@example.com

-NOTE: Once you've changed your alias, you cannot change it again for 30 days.
-Please select an alias wisely.
-If you have further questions, contact Access Management at x8528.
+NOTE: Once you have changed your alias, you cannot change it again for 30 days.
+If you have further questions, contact CITS at 508.999.8900 (or x8900).

-- Must be appropriate and professional
+- must be appropriate and professional

-- Must use a period (.) to separate the firstname.lastname
+- must use a period (.) to separate the firstname.lastname

 - standard firstname.lastname is preferred